luca-heltai/sspa/README.md

 Typical layout (some folders may be added later):

 - `jupyterbook/` — the course book (index, TOC, lectures)
-- `lectures/` or `jupyterbook/lectures/` — session notes and lab instructions
+- `jupyterbook/lectures/` and `jupyterbook/slides/` — session notes and slides
-- `code/` — example programs used in lectures
+- `codes/` — example programs used in lectures
 - `exercises/` — assignment descriptions and starter files
 - `docker-images/` — Dockerfiles and compose files for the mini-cluster
 - `.github/workflows/` — example CI pipelines used to build/test the material

-See `jupyterbook/index.md` for a curated table of contents and links to each lecture page.